Partial Hospitalization Programs

-A partial hospitalization program will typically cost less than an inpatient program because you will not have to pay for room and board.
-They do cost more than traditional outpatient programs because of the additional services they provide.
+A partial hospitalization program typically costs less than an inpatient program.
+You won't have to pay for room and board.
+But they cost more than traditional outpatient programs because of the additional services provided.

-The cost of a PHP will depend on several factors, including:
+The cost of a PHP depends on several factors, including:

-The average PHP will cost between $300 and $450 per day before insurance.
-However, many insurances will cover all or several of the treatments and reduce the out of pocket cost significantly.
+The average PHP costs between $300 and $450 per day before insurance.
+Many insurances cover all or several of the treatments.
+They reduce the out-of-pocket cost significantly.

-Check with your insurance provider and the treatment facility to find out what the actual cost of the program will be.
+Check with your insurance provider and the treatment facility to find out what the program's actual cost will be.
 Treatment centers may also offer financial aid and payment options for anyone in need.

 Here are some questions that you should ask to make sure the program is a good fit for you:

-Center for Substance Abuse Treatment.
+- Center for Substance Abuse Treatment.
 Detoxification and Substance Abuse Treatment.
 Rockville (MD): Substance Abuse and Mental Health Services Administration (US); 2006.
 (Treatment Improvement Protocol (TIP) Series, No. 45.)
-Available from: https://www.ncbi.nlm.nih.gov/books/NBK64115/